debasishsarangi88/TSAI_END2.0/Session1_README.md

 Categorical cross entropy and
 Sparse Categorical Cross entropy

-Mean Sqauared Error loss is used for regression tasks Binary cross entropy loss is used for the binary classification tasks.
+Mean Sqauared Error loss is used for regression tasks where as Binary cross entropy loss is used for the binary classification tasks.
-Categorical cross entropy and Sparse Categorical Cross entropy are used for multi-class classification task.
+However,Categorical cross entropy and Sparse Categorical Cross entropy are used for multi-class classification task.

 5. What is the "chain rule" in gradient flow?
 The chain rule is used for calculating the derivative of composite functions.